Genes, Molecules and Cells

 Plant Disease Control

 Discusses applied aspects of plant disease control, comprising transmission, epidemiology, detection and diagnosis, and control options.
-You’ll cover control strategies based on application of fungicides, biological control, deployment of disease resistant varieties and biotechnological approaches.
-You’ll also consider the relative strengths and weaknesses of the different approaches.
-This module consists of a 4 hour lecture once per week.
+You will cover control strategies based on application of fungicides, biological control, deployment of disease resistant varieties and biotechnological approaches.
+You will also consider the relative strengths and weaknesses of the different approaches.
+This module consists of a four-hour lecture once per week.

 Examines the mechanisms through which eukaryotic genes are expressed and regulated, with emphasis placed on recent research on transcriptional control in yeast and post-transcriptional control in eukaryotes.
-Studying this module will include having a 3 hour lecture once per week.
+Studying this module will include having three hours of lectures per week.